 - Real shop under your bio link — not a link list, but product pages, cart, checkout

-- Auto-Post back to Instagram — new products appear automatically as reel + post
+- Auto-Post back to Instagram — new products appear automatically as a feed post (single image or carousel)

 - Live chat in 5 languages — Sara asks in German, Niloofar in Farsi, Wahid in Dari — all in one inbox

-- Magic Scan — photograph the product, AI fills name, description, category
+- Magic Scan — photograph the product, Shopyai fills name, description, category

 - Telegram bot — every order pops on your phone, no DM stacking